How Churches can Overcome a Toxic Culture-

 Sigh.

-Satan is real (1st Peter 5:8, 1st Timothy 5:15, James 4:7) and not everyone who says they are a Christian really is (Matthew 7:15, Matthew 7:21).
+Satan is real (1st Peter 5:8, 1st Timothy 5:15, James 4:7) and not everyone who says they are a Christian really is (Matthew 7:15, Matthew 7:21, Matthew 13:24-29 and 36-43).
 Moreover, Christians are not robots who do exactly what God wants them to do all the time.
 Due to these and other factors, problematic leadership has been an issue in the Church since the dawn of Christianity (Acts 15:1-2, Acts 20:28-31, Jude 1-25).
-Additionally, the Bible warns us, as we approach the end bad leaders will become common in the Church (2nd Timothy 3:1-9).
+Additionally, the Bible warns us, as we approach the end times bad leaders will become increasingly more common in the Church (2nd Timothy 3:1-9).
 It is our responsibility as believers to be on the lookout for spiritual leaders who give indications of being dangerous leaders (2nd Timothy 3:5, 2nd Peter 2:1-22).
 Judgment is God’s responsibility (Ecclesiastes 3:17).
-However, it is our job to exercise discernment and protect ourselves and our families from the damage these leaders do.
+However, it is the job of every Christian to exercise discernment and protect themselves and their families from the damage these leaders do.

 Bad Christian leaders are as diverse in personality as any other type of leader.
-However, there are certain hallmarks of these spiritual leaders we can all look out for.
+However, there are certain hallmarks of bad spiritual leaders anyone can look out for.
 Those hallmarks are:

 They universally misunderstand their role-

-Contrary, to popular belief a pastor’s primary responsibility is not to deliver a well-prepared message on Sunday mornings.
+Contrary to popular belief, a pastor’s primary responsibility is not to deliver a well-prepared message on Sunday mornings.
 The primary role of a Christian leader is to equip and prepare Christians to do ministry and serve others (Ephesians 4:11-12).
 Good spiritual leaders empower the people around them to become the best version of themselves.
-They value every person for who they are not just what they can do.
-Conversely, dangerous spiritual leaders view people as a means to an end.
+They value every person for who they are, not just for what they can do.
+Dangerous spiritual leaders view people as a means to an end.
 The end is always making themselves popular and influential.

 They tend to isolate themselves from those they lead-